JGCRI/gcam-doc/economy.md

 <a name="table_footnote">1</a>: Note that this table differs from the one provided on the [Economy Inputs Page](inputs_economy.html#description) in that it lists all inputs to the economy module, including information passed from other modules.
 Additionally, the units listed are the units GCAM requires, rather than the units the raw input data uses.

-<a name="iea2023">[IEA 2023]</a> International Energy Agency, 2023, *Energy Balances of OECD Countries 1960-2022 and Energy Balances of Non-OECD Countries 1971-2022*, International Energy Agency, Paris, France.